Alizeh21/Data-Visualization-Project-/README.md

 # Data-Visualization- Group Project-

-Data Explora4on:
+Data Exploration:

-• U1lized Python and libraries like NLTK to perform basic Natural Language Processing (NLP) tasks such as Named En1ty Recogni1on (NER) on the chosen dataset.
+• Utilized Python and libraries like NLTK to perform basic Natural Language Processing (NLP) tasks such as Named En1ty Recogni1on (NER) on the chosen dataset.

 2. Web Integra4on: